turingschool/backend-curriculum-site/module3/misc/intermission_work.md

 * [Build an API in Rails Tutorial](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module3/lessons/exercises/building_an_api.md)
 * [Play with Postman in order to test the API you built out in the last lesson.](https://learning.postman.com/docs/introduction/overview/)
 * [Consuming an API](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module3/lessons/consuming_an_api.md)
+* Review your reflections on your M2 projects, and revise / add onto them.

 #### Stuff to Read and internalize
 * [Sandi Metz' Rules for Developers](https://robots.thoughtbot.com/sandi-metz-rules-for-developers)